webix-hub/docs/data/api/refs/ui.gage.md

 - api/link/ui.gage_height_config.md - sets the height of the component
 - api/link/ui.gage_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.gage_id_config.md - the component ID
-- api/ui.gage_label_config.md - label of the gage wigdet
+- api/ui.gage_label_config.md - text label of the gage wigdet
 - api/link/ui.gage_maxheight_config.md - sets the maximum height for the view
 - api/ui.gage_maxrange_config.md - sets the maximum range value of the gage scale
 - api/link/ui.gage_maxwidth_config.md - sets the maximum width for the view
 - api/link/ui.gage_minheight_config.md - sets the minimal height for the view
 - api/ui.gage_minrange_config.md - sets the maximum range value of the gage scale
 - api/link/ui.gage_minwidth_config.md - sets the minimal width for the view
+- api/link/ui.gage_on_config.md - allows attaching custom handlers to inner events of the component
 - api/ui.gage_placeholder_config.md - specifies measurement units for the gage
 - api/ui.gage_scale_config.md - defines the size of the gage scale
+- api/ui.gage_smoothflow_config.md - enables smooth animation in the gage widget
 - api/ui.gage_stroke_config.md - defines the width of the gage scale
 - api/ui.gage_value_config.md - sets the initial value to be displayed on the gage scale
 - api/link/ui.gage_width_config.md - sets the width of the component